elementary/website/docs/code/os-dev.md

 5. In Terminal run: `killall wingpanel` to stop the current Wingpanel
 6. Start wingpanel by running: `wingpanel`

-To restore normal behavior simply enable "Use default value" again. *Cerbere* will notice this and start to monitor *Wingpanel* again.
+To restore normal behavior simply enable "Use default value" again. *Cerbere* will notice this and start to monitor *WingPanel* again.

 ## Gala